BMS Scuderia Italia: Formula One

-The team's switch to the newer Lola, however, did not improve their results, as Alboreto and Badoer struggled to qualify for several races.
-Badoer had the team's best finish of the year at the San Marino Grand Prix with a seventh place (ensuring the team finished ahead of Tyrrell Racing, whose best finish was Ukyo Katayama's tenth place finish at Hungaroring), but by the final races of the season the team was struggling for money and chose to withdraw from the last two events, having earned no points all season.
+The team's switch to Lola, however, did not improve the team's results.
+The chassis was not competitive, and despite good engine power, Alboreto and Badoer struggled to qualify for several races.
+Badoer had the team's best finish of the year at the San Marino Grand Prix with a seventh place, ensuring the team finished ahead of Tyrrell Racing, whose best finish was Ukyo Katayama's tenth place at Hungaroring, in the Constructors' standings.
+By the end of the season the team was financially strained and chose to withdraw from the last two events in Japan and Australia.
 The team did however attend the 1993 Formula One Indoor Trophy, but were eliminated in the semi-finals.